jhpoelen/fairy-tales-and-data/slides.md

  * What is book binding for biodiversity data?

- * Example 1: The iDigBio Archives

- * Example 2: Plazi's BHL Corpus

- * Example 3: GloBI's Archive and Review of SCAN

 ## The Neat Thing about Physical Books

 Even before the invention of the book press, books and scrolls have been pretty successful in transferring knowledge across generations and around the world.